AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/1-Trends Autocomplete Blog.md

   result: result,
 };
 ```
-The code above shows how all the metrics come together into 1 distance number for each course name. *More negative is better*.
+The code above shows how all the metrics come together into one distance number for each course name. *More negative is better*.
 Let me spell out the logic:

 - If there is a non-zero match for a course number, then ignore the `distanceMetric` (prioritize the `smartNumberMatch` higher in our courses domain)
 - Double the weight for `smartWordCapture` because it’s actually a really strong metric for our domain